cfjedimaster/raymondcamden2020/_posts/2020/06/24/2020-06-24-adding-algolia-search-to-eleventy-and-netlify.md

 let dataResp = await fetch('https://eleventyalgolia.netlify.app/algolia.json');
 ```

 Even though my serverless functions are in the same repository as the rest of my site, they aren't on the file system.
 When deployed, it can't just read the JSON file Eleventy created.
 That means I need to retrieve it via HTTP.
 Once done, I just pass it to his library and that's it.
-I tested this a few times by writing new blog posts, commiting to GitHub, and then seeing the index update automatically when the build was done.
+I tested this a few times by writing new blog posts, committing to GitHub, and then seeing the index update automatically when the build was done.

 Woot!
 Now I needed to actually add a search to my site.
 This is the only thing I really found awkward with Algolia.
 (To be clear, not wrong, just... awkward.)
 In the Algolia docs, they have a section titled "Building Search UI".
 Going there leads you to their [InstantSearch.js](https://www.algolia.com/doc/guides/building-search-ui/what-is-instantsearch/js/) product.
 This looks to be a cool library for working with their search, but it's more than I wanted really.
 It felt like a solution for people not as familiar with JavaScript.
 Or folks who wanted more of the UI built out automatically for them.
 That's fine, but what I really wanted was a simple `.search` method I could use where I'd handle all the UI.